 \section{Introduction}

-Large Language Models (LLMs)~\cite{achiam2023gpt, touvron2023llama, Llama3, jiang2023mistral, wan2023efficient, wang2024iot} excel in tasks requiring long contexts such as dialog systems \cite{chiang2023vicuna}, document summarization~\cite{DBLP:journals/corr/abs-2301-13848}, question answering~\cite{kamalloo2023evaluating}, and code completion~\cite{roziere2023code}.
-Models like LlaMA-3~\cite{Llama3}, GPT-4~\cite{achiam2023gpt}, and Gemini-Pro-1.5~\cite{reid2024gemini} have pushed the boundaries to handle contexts from 8k to 1 million tokens.
-Such long contexts demand a significant amount of KV cache.
-For instance, a model with 30 billion parameters, processing inputs of 1024 tokens at a batch size of 128, requires up to 180 GB for KV cache~\cite{zhang2024h2o}.
-Such bottleneck underscores the critical need for KV cache optimization to balance memory efficiency and accuracy.
+Large Language Models (LLMs)~\citep{achiam2023gpt, touvron2023llama, Llama3, jiang2023mistral,chen2025recent, tao2024scaling, wan2023efficient} excel in tasks requiring long contexts such as dialog systems \citep{chiang2023vicuna}, document summarization~\citep{DBLP:journals/corr/abs-2301-13848}, question answering~\citep{kamalloo2023evaluating}, and code completion~\citep{roziere2023code}.
+Such long contexts demand a significant amount of Key-Value (KV) cache.
+For instance, a model with 30 billion parameters, processing inputs of 1024 tokens at a batch size of 128, requires up to 180 GB KV cache~\citep{zhang2024h2o}.
+Such bottleneck underscores the critical need for KV cache optimization.